jaudriga/jmap/README.md

 #### Creating extensions

 Extending the Java JMAP library with new object types and methods is easy.
 For each JMAP method you need to create a request and a response.
 They will have to implement `MethodCall` and `MethodResponse` respectively.
 Alternatively, if you are implementing one of the standard methods from JMAP Core, you can extend for example `GetMethodResponse<T extends AbstractIdentifiableEntity>` and the corresponding response.
 Additionally the request and the response need to be annotated with `@JmapMethod`.
 Finally the package in which those new classes reside needs to be annotated with `@JmapNamepace`.

+You will have to include `jmap-annotation-processor` as an additional dependency in your project.

 A full example that introduces the object type `Placeholder` and a corresponding `Placeholder/get` method can be found in [iNPUTmice/jmap-examples](https://github.com/iNPUTmice/jmap-examples).